twitter/joauth/README.md

 JOAuth consists of five traits, each of which is invoked with an apply method.

 * The OAuthRequest trait models the data needed to validate a request.
-There are two subclasses, OAuth1Request and OAuth2Request.
+There are three subclasses, OAuth1Request, OAuth1TwoLeggedRequest and OAuth2Request.
 * The Unpacker trait unpacks the HttpServletRequest into an OAuthRequest, which models the data needed to validate the request
 * The Normalizer trait produces a normalized String representation of the request, used for signature calculation
 * The Signer trait signs a String, using the OAuth token secret and consumer secret.